OctopusDeploy/blog/blog/2023-02/devops-uses-capability-not-maturity/index.md

 - Understands that the landscape is always changing
 - Is outcome-based

-When you use a capability model, you are accepting that high-performance today will not be sufficient in the future.
-Business, technology, and competition are always on the move and you need to install a mindset that can keep pace.
+When you use a capability model, you accept that high-performance today won't be sufficient in the future.
+Business, technology, and competition are always on the move and you need a mindset that can keep pace.

 ## Maturity vs capability models

 A maturity model tends to measure activities, such as whether a certain tool or process has been implemented.
 In contrast, capability models are outcome-based, which means you need to use measurements of key outcomes to confirm that changes result in improvements.

 For example, the DevOps capability model is aligned with the [DORA metrics](https://octopus.com/devops/metrics/).
-Using throughput and stability metrics will help you assess the effectiveness of improvements.
+Using throughput and stability metrics helps you assess the effectiveness of improvements.

 While maturity models tend to focus on a fixed standardized list of activities, capability models are dynamic and contextual.
 A capability model expects you to select capabilities that you believe will improve your performance given your current goals, industry, organization, team, and the scenario you face at this current point in time.

-You level up within a maturity model based on proficiency against the activities.
+You level up in a maturity model based on proficiency against the activities.
 In a capability model, you constantly add gains as you continuously improve your skills and techniques.

 Gartner: